 What advice would you give to a new student or someone who is considering attending the CIA?

 Adjust your attitude, come prepared, and be ready to adapt to change.
 The CIA is the premier culinary school for a reason.
 It takes devotion, self-discipline, and commitment from start to finish.
 Regardless of which program you choose, the classes and the curriculum will be challenging.
 Being a student here requires you to have a desire for service in the hospitality industry.
 It requires you to be good in the classroom and equally as proficient in the kitchen.
 To quote one of my chef-instructors: “Your time at the CIA is not meant to be without challenges or all fun, your time here is meant to be memorable.”
 In other words, get comfortable with being uncomfortable.
 If you want to be exposed to innovation and grow professionally, and if you’re ready to step outside your comfort zone, this is the place where you’ll get all of that and much more.

 Chef Channon Thiede majored in the Accelerated Culinary Arts Certificate Program at The Culinary Institute of America at Greystone.
-He is a hospitality consultant and private chef in Virginia Beach, Va.
+He is a food, wine, and wellness consultant and private chef in Virginia Beach, VA.
 Chef Thiede proudly served in the U.S. Air Force prior to attending the CIA.